-In order to enable the integration, an admin needs to navigate to the Administration tab > Scroll to the bottom of the screen > And click into the Slack button.
+In order to enable the integration, an admin needs to navigate to the Integrations page, then click the Slack option.

 Then press the Add To Slack button.

 You will then be taken to Slack’s website where you can approve the Small Improvements integration.
 If all went fine, you’ll then get taken back to the Small Improvements admin screen.
 It will confirm that the connection is properly set up.

 Direct (private) Slack notifications are now automatically sent once the integration is enabled.
 In addition, you can now designate Slack channels into which Small Improvements will post notifications for public Praise and Objectives:

 You can either send all notifications to the same channel or send messages to separate channels.
 Using separate channels your Slack users can subscribe to one but not the other.
 You may also decide to disable public notifications entirely (private notifications will continue to get sent).

 Using Small Improvements features with Slack